alncat/opusDSD/README.md

 - [Healpy](https://healpy.readthedocs.io/en/latest/)

-This project seeks to unravel how a latent space, encoding 3D structural information, can be learned utilizing only 2D image supervisions which are aligned against a consensus reference model.
+This project seeks to unravel how a latent space, encoding 3D structural information, can be learned by utilizing only 2D image supervisions which are aligned against a consensus reference model.

 An informative latent space is pivotal as it simplifies data analysis by providing a structured and reduced-dimensional representation of the data.